BIOTIA-ID FAQs

 How do I receive a result for my patient?

 Results are available in the Biotia portal.
-Please review the step-by-step intructions here on how to receive and interpret your results.
+Please review the step-by-step instructions here on how to receive and interpret your results.
+A template report may be found here.

 How long does it take to receive BIOTIA-ID results?

-The clinical report for the BIOTIA-ID Urine NGS assay is available within 48 hours after sample receipt.
-Additional sample types are tested under research use only and may take longer to receive results.
+The clinical report for the BIOTIA-ID Urine NGS assay is available within 36-72 hours after sample receipt.
+Additional sample types are tested under Research Use Only (RUO) and may take longer to receive results.
 Please contact us for more details prior to placing an order.

 Alternatively feel free to email us at info@biotia.io or submit a form.